 This site aims to be a comprehensive guide to Jekyll.
-We’ll cover topics such as getting your site up and running, creating and managing your content, customizing the way your site works and looks, deploying to various environments, and give you some advice on participating in the future development of Jekyll itself.
+We’ll cover topics such as getting your site up and running, creating and managing content, customizing your build, and deploying.

-These are tips and tricks that will help you be a Jekyll wizard!
+Tips and tricks that'll make you a Jekyll wizard!

-These are for the extra tidbits sometimes necessary to understand Jekyll.
+Extra tidbits that are sometimes necessary to understand Jekyll.

-If you come across anything along the way that we haven’t covered, or if you know of a tip you think others would find handy, please file an issue and we’ll see about including it in this guide.
+If you find anything we haven’t covered, or would like to share a tip that others might find handy, please file an issue and we’ll see about adding it to the guide.